Carols for Choirs

-Carols for Choirs is a collection of choral scores, predominantly of Christmas carols and hymns, first published in 1961 by Oxford University Press.
-It was edited by Sir David Willcocks and Reginald Jacques, and is a widely used source of carols in the British Anglican tradition and among British choral societies.
-A second volume was published in 1970, edited by David Willcocks and John Rutter, and the collection is now available in five volumes.
-A compendium edition was published later.
+Carols for Choirs is a collection of choral scores, predominantly of Christmas carols and hymns, widely used by English-speaking choirs.

+Published from 1961 by Oxford University Press, the first volume was edited by Sir David Willcocks and Reginald Jacques, with a second volume following in 1970, edited by David Willcocks and John Rutter.
+The series now contains six volumes, plus a compendium edition.

 In addition to music for Christmas, the collection also offers works that are suitable for other Christian festivals such as Advent and Epiphany.

-The books contain the most commonly performed carols and their harmony arrangements, with descants from the editors (mainly Willcocks) which have become the de facto standard descants for these tunes in the Anglican communion in the UK.
-Most of the arrangements were originally written for use by the Choir of King's College, Cambridge or the Bach Choir in London.
+The books contain choral arrangements of traditional and some specially composed carols.
+Some include descants by the editors (mainly Willcocks) which have become standard in the Anglican communion in the UK.
+Most of the ?first volume's arrangements were originally written for use by the Choir of King's College, Cambridge or the Bach Choir in London.

 History

-Carols For Choirs was originally launched by the organist and music editor at Oxford University Press Christopher Morris.
+Carols For Choirs was originally commissioned by the organist and music editor at Oxford University Press Christopher Morris.
 Whilst working at St George's, Hanover Square, he realised that church choirs lacked a definitive book of Christmas carols, and felt that a single book would be more convenient than using separate pieces of sheet music and hymn books.
-Under his direction, the first book of Carols for Choirs was commissioned.
 The book was originally to be called Carols for Concerts.
 To edit the collection, Morris enlisted David Willcocks, Director of Music at King's College, Cambridge, and Reginald Jacques, conductor of the Bach Choir.
 The book was published in 1961, containing new arrangements of traditional carols, but it also popularised pieces by modern composers such as William Walton, Benjamin Britten, Richard Rodney Bennett, William Mathias and John Rutter.
 Carols for Choirs was an instant success and became OUP Music Department's best-selling title, with over a million copies being sold.
 OUP were keen to commission a second volume, but after the death of Jacques in 1969, a new editor had to be found to support Willcocks, and an undergraduate at Cambridge University, John Rutter, was recruited.
 Carols for Choirs 2 was published in 1970.

-The books in the Carols For Choirs collection came to be regarded as standard choral texts throughout the English-speaking world and were highly influential; according to the composer John Rutter, they "changed the whole sound of Christmas for everybody who sings".
+The Carols For Choirs series have become standard choral texts throughout the English-speaking world and were highly influential; according to the composer John Rutter, they "changed the whole sound of Christmas for everybody who sings".

 On 29 December 2021, it was announced that a new volume, Carols for Choirs 6, would be published in the summer of 2023.
 A poll was released to suggest the colour of the new book, the most popular colour being purple.
+The volume was released on 13 July 2023, featuring fifty carols (both originals and arrangements).